apache/doris-website/docs/lakehouse/datalake-analytics/tpch.md

 ...
 ```

-部署完成后，建议重启 FE、BE 节点以确保 Connector 可以被正确加载。
+After deployment, it is recommended to restart the FE and BE nodes to ensure the Connector is loaded correctly.

-## 创建 TPCH Catalog
+## Creating the TPCH Catalog

 ```sql
 CREATE CATALOG `tpch` PROPERTIES (